muskan097/sentiment_analysis/README.md

 Data Preprocessing: At first, the data is kept with only alphabet, all other numbers and special characters are replaced by blanks.
 Then, word with no meaning are removed called stopwords.
 NLTK has a list of stopwords.
 Next, the words are grouped together by removing the inflectional endings so they can be analysed as single term.
 At last, we used Tf-Idf vectorizer to transform text into a meaningful representation of numbers.

 Training the model: Trained the structured data on Multinomial Naive Bayes.
-We got R squared value of 0.839 and MAE 1140.
 Saved the model into pickle file.

 Deployment on Heroku: Deployed the model on Heroku platform connecting Github Profile.